 With over 100 classic cars on display plus petrol memorabilia, vintage toys, pedal cars, and more, this is the place for auto enthusiasts and the whole family.
 Continue your vintage experience with a meal or snack at the onsite 1950s-themed Jukebox Diner.

-Other Things to do in Hamilton New Zealand
+More things to do in Hamilton, New Zealand

 Hamilton Zoo